cydriclopez/docker-ng-dev/README.md

 > ***This tutorial requires some knowledge in Linux, Docker, Git, and Angular.***

+### Why Angular?

+I have gotten to like Angular for PWA app dev.
+In Angular to include the scaffolding for a PWA project just takes [one command](https://web.dev/creating-pwa-with-angular-cli/).
+Here is [more info](https://angular.io/guide/service-worker-intro) on Angular PWA.
+Angular is a [Single Page App](https://en.wikipedia.org/wiki/Single-page_application) (SPA) web framework that has the semblance of the classic fat-client app but using web technology (HTML, JavaScript, & CSS).

+Angular is a [Nodejs](https://nodejs.org/en/) project.
+Nodejs is required to run Angular for development.
+Installing and running Nodejs is made more convenient using Docker.

+The static files generated in the folder ***dist/project-name*** and hosted in a web server is all that is needed to run the app.
+Data communication is via JSON API, WebSocket, or gRPC.
+Angular these days can also use [Server-side Rendering](https://angular.io/guide/universal).

+This tutorial is mostly about 1.) creating the Angular docker image and, 2.) adding an alias command in the ***~/.bashrc*** file.
+It is a 2-step process that I stretched into 5 steps for clarity.

+The steps outlined here are simpler than painstakingly manually [installing Node from here](https://github.com/nodejs/help/wiki/Installation), followed by [installing Angular from here](https://angular.io/guide/setup-local#install-the-angular-cli).

+You can adapt these steps to use several versions of Nodejs for your different Nodejs/React/Angular projects.

+### Docker intro

 VMs and containers have been [around for a while](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016).
 They predate [Docker](https://www.docker.com/).
 There are other Docker [alternative projects](https://www.containiq.com/post/docker-alternatives).
 Most are [OCI compliant](https://opencontainers.org/) projects.

 Early on, [Linux](https://www.linuxfoundation.org/) got to have the foundational code pieces in namespace, cgroup, unionfs, and chroot to make VMs and containers possible.
 In Linux there is no need to use a VM to run Docker.
 [Docker Compose](https://docs.docker.com/compose/) is a tool for conveniently wiring together multi-container Docker applications using a YAML text file.
 [LXD](https://linuxcontainers.org/), [Kubernetes](https://kubernetes.io/), [Swarm](https://docs.docker.com/engine/swarm/), and etc. extend containers into nodes spanning multiple servers.
 This area in IT is a fast moving train that is quite fun to ride.

+### Docker for deployment

 Docker is an application deployment technology.
 With Docker you can choose a pre-built image then copy your application into this image, including all the codes, libraries and dependencies that your application needs.
 In Docker you script, using a Dockerfile, the build process of your application image.
 A container is the running instance of the docker image.
 Checkout the [Docker documentation](https://docs.docker.com/).
 It is quite comprehensive.